Ernyoke/certified-aws-advanced-networking-specialty/02-vpc/ec2-networking.md

 - SR-IOV - Single Route IO-Virtualization
 - Networking in EC2 is traditionally virtualized
 - With VM generally each physical network interface (NIC) is shared between instances, and the hypervisor mediates access between the instances
-- Wether an OS is running in a virtualized environment or physical environment, it expects to have direct access to the NIC
+- Whether an OS is running in a virtualized environment or physical environment, it expects to have direct access to the NIC
-- It uses a special type of instruction know as privileged instructions.
+- It uses a special type of instruction known as privileged instructions.
 These means that the os has direct access to the HW
 - In case of hypervisor, it looks for these calls and it traps them and redirects them to the physical HW.
 These process comes with a performance hit
 - One way to get around this performance hit is to use device passthrough (1 VM <=> 1 NIC).
 This limits the ability to migrate the instance and impacts the ability of the VM to cope with other HA events
 - Other option is SR-IOV: allows multiple VMs to access the same NIC without performance hits